Idiotically Simple Ways to Make Your Crap Content Stand Out

 Choose the current buzz words to describe your subject matter, not those that were popular years ago.

-They may be buzz words but the old ones were yesterday's buzz.
+They may be overused buzzwords today but the old ones were yesterday’s buzz.

 Use Striking Images